Claudio-BF/multi-reader/README.md

 /usr/local/share/multi-reader/progress.txt

-If you want to change this location you may edit the PROGRESS_FILE in the source code This wil.l allow multireader to remember your progress on books.
+If you want to change this location you may edit the PROGRESS_FILE in the source code.
+This will allow multireader to remember your progress on books.
-Now run run:
+Now run:

 multi-reader -h